dortania/OpenCore-Install-Guide/config.plist/haswell.md

 The `Board Serial` part gets copied to Generic -&gt; MLB.

-We can create an SmUUID by running `uuidgen` in the terminal \(or it's auto-generated via CorpNewt's GenSMBIOS script\) -and that gets copied to Generic -&gt; SystemUUID.
+We can create a SmUUID by running `uuidgen` in the terminal -and that gets copied to Generic -&gt; SystemUUID.

 We set Generic -&gt; ROM to either an Apple ROM \(dumped from a real Mac\), your NIC MAC address, or any random MAC address \(could be just 6 random bytes, for this guide we'll use `11223300 0000`\)